DongChen06/TF_DDQN/README.md

 ### performance
 - CartPole-v0

-It takes about 10 hours to run 2e7 steps on computer with 2 GPU 2080 Ti, Intel i9-9820X CPU (10 Cores) and 128 GB Memory.
-The algorithm takes about 4.5 hours to converge.
+It takes about 10 minutes to run 1e5 steps on computer with 2 GPU 2080 Ti, Intel i9-9820X CPU (10 Cores) and 128 GB Memory.
+The algorithm takes about 2 minutes to converge.

 <p align="center">
      <img src="docs/ddqn_er.png" alt="output_example" width="60%" height="60%">